jonas-peeters/EasyScoreboards/README.md

 3. Edit the text by commands

 ##Commands
-    !!Changes are instant for all players!!
+    !!Changes are instantly applied for all players!!

 `/setscoreboard <Line> <Text>`